aric-fowler/TRANSAT/README.md

 # STRAPT

-STRAPT, or "Satisfiability TRAP Tools", is a Python library for launching SAT-related functions on the Univesity of Texas - Dallas.

-TRAnsistor-level Programmable fabric (TRAP) technology.
+STRAPT, or "Satisfiability TRAP Tools", is a Python library for launching SAT-related functions on the Univesity of Texas - Dallas TRAP TRAnsistor-level Programmable fabric (TRAP) technology.
 These functions include SAT attacks, SAT-based routing, and SAT-based synthesis.
 While TRAP is a transistor-level approach to implementing logic functions, these tools should be able to be extended to other types of logic circuits, including logic-locked circuits (results may vary).